Running Start/Early Admission Program

 - an application for admission;

-- a new letter of recommendation from the principal, teacher, or the guidance counselor and
+- a new letter of recommendation or Dual Credit form from the principal, teacher, or school guidance counselor and

 - a new official high school transcript.